Voicegain Speech-to-Text integrates with Twilio Media Streams

 <Stream> connection is stopped and the TwiML application will continue with a next command.

-BTW, we do support DTMF input as an alternative to speech input.
+BTW, we also support DTMF input as an alternative to speech input.

 [UPDATE: you can see more details of how to use Voicegain with Twilio Media Streams in this new Blog post.]